juancho11gm/juancho11gm.github.io/_posts/context-and-reducer.md

 ## Conclusion

-By using Reducer and Context API together you will have advantages for maning the app state:
+By using Reducer and Context API together you will have advantages for managing the app state:

 - Easier to understand, maintain and debug.
 - Centralized state management.